 - 1. What is your standard process for the submission of applications? (please be specific) - 2.
 How does [the Insurer] [redacted] identify which agent submits the application?
-If is uses identifying codes for the agents, how and when are those assigned? - 3.
-Please provide [R.A.] [redacted] and [R.B.] [redacted] interviews/investigation file related to this matter - 4.
-What systems does [the Insurer] [redacted] have in place to verify the electronic signatures of the applicants and the agents? - 5.
-Cameron Taylor: - a.
-Please provide a list of all business submitted by Cameron Taylor between May 6, 2022 and May 3, 2023 when she resigned. - b.
-Please provide a list of commissions earned, any chargebacks, any payments by Cameron for any debt, and current balance owing if any.
+If it uses identifying codes for the agents, how and when are those assigned? - 3.
+Please provide [sic] [R.A.] [redacted] and [R.B.] [redacted] interviews/investigation file related to this matter. - 4.
+What system does [the Insurer] [redacted] have in place to verify the electronic signatures of the applicants and the agents? - 5. [...] - 6.
+Paige Jassman: - a.
+Please provide a list of all business submitted by Paige Jassman between September 30, 2022 and June 1, 2023, when she resigned. - b.
+Please provide a list of commissions earned, any chargebacks, any payments by Paige for any debt, and current balance owing if any. - 7. [...]

-On February 5, 2024, the Insurer provided the following information to the AIC investigator:
+On February 5, 2024, the Insurer provided the AIC investigator with the following information:

 - 1. A letter dated February 5, 2024 (hereinafter the "February 2024 Correspondence"), and - 2.
-Interview/investigation file from [R.A] [redacted] and [R.B.] [redacted] (hereinafter the "Insurer's Investigation Notes").
+Interviews/investigation files from [R.A.] [redacted] and [R.B.] [redacted] related to this matter (hereinafter the "Insurer's Investigation Notes").